foundry-vtt-community/wiki.js/setup/linux-installation.md

 At the end of this section, you will have a non-root user setup to run Foundry as well as the necessary software to run Foundry managed behind a reverse proxy.

 >This section assumes that you are connected via terminal to your linux server.
-This can be either throught direct local access to a terminal or through ssh. {.is-info}
+This can be either through direct local access to a terminal or through ssh. {.is-info}

 >How to connect to your server is out of scope for this guide.
 You should have terminal access if you installed linux on a local pc, or if you are using a cloud VPS/VM provider then review their documentation for how to get `ssh` or `terminal` access to your instance. {.is-info}